cap-js/print/README.md

 To use this plugin to print documents there are two main steps:

-1. Add required annotations to your CDS model.
+1. Add required annotations to your CDS model:
    a.
 Entity
    b.
 Action
 2. Configure print queues to select from available options.
 (Optional, but recommended)